AnikaSharm-a/Skin-Tissue-Recovery/README.md

 # Skin-Tissue-Recovery
-ICS 4UI Cellular Automaton Assignment
+ICS 4UI Cellular Automaton Assignment that simulates the recovery of skin tissue after a cut made by the user.